Project Spotlight: Transforming an Old Restaurant into a Rustic Cabin Getaway

 Requirements for the Kitchen Design

-What interested me most was the creative focal piece James dreamt up.
+James also had an interesting focal piece he had dreamed up.
 He had harvested a cedar tree stump, lacquered it, and was hoping to use it as the supporting base of the peninsula.
-Keeping these requirements in mind, I set to work designing the space.
+Keeping these requirements in mind, James’s designer set to work creating the space.

 The Final Design